28 / 03 / 2020

-In an ideal world all castings and shoots would take place on a weekend or during half time.
-Unfortunately this isn’t the case for the majority of jobs as, understandably, the producers, crew and others organising and working on the shoot do not normally want to work on their days off.
+In an ideal world, all castings and shoots would take place on a weekend or during half term.
+Unfortunately, this isn’t the case for the majority of jobs as, understandably, the producers, crew and others organising and working on the shoot do not normally want to work on their days off.
 Although this can sometimes be frustrating for parents as having time off school isn’t always ideal or easy to get, this is certainly something to consider before applying to an agency.
 Whilst it’s not compulsory for you to attend every single casting that you are put forward for (although this would be ideal!!) there is a certain amount of commitment we will need to have from you.
-As you can imagine, a lot of ground work is put in by the bookers even before the casting stage, so having good availability is key.
-We will always try to give you as much notice as possible prior to a shoot or casting, however please understand that sometimes this isn’t always possible, the industry itself is very fast paced and consequently sometimes quite last minute!
+As you can imagine, a lot of groundwork is put in by the bookers even before the casting stage, so having good availability is key.
+We will always try to give you as much notice as possible prior to a shoot or casting, however, please understand that sometimes this isn’t always possible, the industry itself is very fast-paced and consequently sometimes quite last minute!

 Should I be paying money for a portfolio?